List of Jane the Virgin characters: Fabian Regalo del Cielo

 Fabian Regalo del Cielo (Francisco San Martin) is Rogelio's telenovela costar who Jane has her first fling with.
 The relationship becomes complicated when Fabian finds himself wanting more from Jane, but Jane does not reciprocate.
-When the two finally end things, this results in Fabian having a falling out with Rogelio, resulting in on-set drama and Rogelio getting Fabian's character on their telenovela killed off.

 Adam Alvaro

 Adam Alvaro (portrayed by Tyler Posey) is Jane's first love who she almost married after high school.
 The two get back together after Adam delivers Jane a letter, he found that was addressed to her from her late husband, Michael.
-During the course of their relationship, Adam designs the cover of Jane's book, gets to know her son Mateo, and gives Jane a lesson on what it means to be bisexual.
-Their relationship comes to a sudden end when Adam leaves Jane for a job out in California, much to her dismay.

 Posey's casting was announced in April 2017.
 Series lead Gina Rodriguez and the costume designer pitched the idea to showrunner Jennie Snyder Urman, who immediately offered Posey the role.
 There was a brief moment where they thought they lost Posey to another project.

 Introduced in season four

 Baby Michaelina De La Vega Factor

 Baby Michaelina De La Vega Factor (portrayed by uncredited baby actors) is Rogelio and Darci's daughter, conceived during the production of The De La Vega Factor Factor.
-Darci reveals the pregnancy to Rogelio shortly before his wedding to Xiomara, and the two spend the remainder of the pregnancy fighting with one another for rights to their unborn child.
-Darci gives birth in Rogelio and Xiomara's house, and they settle on the name "Baby Michaelina" after Rogelio's best friend Michael.

 Jane Ramos

 Jane "JR" Ramos (portrayed by Rosario Dawson) is Petra's attorney following Anežka's death.
 Though seemingly a friend to Petra, it turns out she was being blackmailed to help frame Petra for murder, the life of her mother being at stake.
-Petra and JR eventually develop romantic feelings for one another and enter into a relationship once Petra's blackmailer, Krishna, is exposed.
-It is revealed that Petra did kill her sister, causing JR to be fired from her job, and they break up, but JR comes to Petra's rescue after Miloš, the real blackmailer, breaks into Petra's house.
-They eventually reconcile, but break up again when JR takes a job in Houston.
-However, during Jane and Rafael's wedding, JR shows up, and they get back together once again.

-Dawson's casting was announced January 2018.